PataphysicalSociety/soupault.app/site/reference-manual.md

 Parses a string into an HTML element tree.

+Note that this function never signals any parse errors.
+Just like web browsers, it will try to make some sense even out of the most patently invalid HTML and correct errors as much as it can.

+For best results, make sure that your HTML is valid, since invalid HTML may silently produce unexpected behavior.

 ###### <function>HTML.create_element(tag, text)</function>

 Example: `h = HTML.create_element("p", "hello world")`

 Creates an HTML element node.
+The text argument can be `nil`, so you can safely omit it and write something like
+`h = HTML.create_element("hr")`.

 ###### <function>HTML.create_text(string)</function>

 Example: `h = HTML.create_text("hello world")`

 Creates a text node that can be inserted into the page just like element nodes.
 This function automatically escapes all HTML special characters inside the string.

 ###### <function>HTML.inner_html(html)</function>